nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### TankFeedCommand feature
 #### Motivation
-As a FishTracker application, we provide a way for fishkeepers to track the `LastFedDates` of all their fishes, as having multiple tanks and fishes makes feeding difficult to keep track of without a tracking system.
+As a FishTracker application, we provide a way for fishkeepers to track the `LastFedDate` of all their fishes, as having multiple tanks and fishes makes feeding difficult to keep track of without a tracking system.

 #### Implementation summary